Healthy breakfast

 Turmeric Powder – An anti-inflammatory powerhouse that supports digestion, immunity, and gut healing.

-Liquid Stevia – A zero-calorie, gut-safe sweetener with no aftertaste.
+Stevia – A zero-calorie, gut-safe sweetener to be used in moderation.

 Colostrum LD (Liposomal Delivery) – Rich in immunoglobulins and growth factors for gut lining repair and immune function.